 We could be subject to product liability lawsuits, which could result in costly and time-consuming litigation and significant liabilities.

 The development of medical device products, such as our RECELL System, involves an inherent risk of product liability claims and associated financial liability and adverse publicity.
 Any products we may develop could be found to be harmful or to contain harmful substances and expose us to substantial liability and risk of litigation or may force us to discontinue production.
 We may be unable to obtain or maintain insurance on reasonable terms or otherwise protect ourselves against potential product liability claims that could impede or prevent further business development of any products we may create and commercialize.
-Furthermore, a product liability claim could damage our reputation, whether or not such claims are covered by insurance or have merit.
-A product liability claim against us or the withdrawal of a product from the market could have a material adverse effect on our business or financial condition.
-Furthermore, product liability lawsuits, regardless of their success, would likely be time consuming and expensive to resolve and would divert management's time and attention, which could seriously harm our business.
+Furthermore, a product liability claim could damage our reputation, regardless of the claim's merit or whether liability for such claims is covered by insurance.
+A product liability claim against us or the withdrawal of a product from the market could have a material adverse effect on our financial condition or business operations.
+Furthermore, product liability lawsuits, regardless of their success, would likely be time-consuming and expensive to resolve and would divert management's time and attention, which could seriously harm our business.

 Environmental / Social - Risk 1

-Compliance with environmental, health and safety requirements is costly and, if not achieved, could result in material financial fines and penalties, expensive lawsuits, cessation of business operations, and a material adverse impact on the business.
+Compliance with environmental, health and safety requirements is costly and, if not achieved, could result in material financial fines, costly litigation, and a material adverse impact on the business.

-Our manufacturing and other processes may involve the use of hazardous materials subject to federal, state, and local and foreign environmental requirements.
+Our manufacturing and other processes may involve the use of hazardous materials subject to federal, state, local, and foreign environmental requirements.
 Under some environmental laws and regulations, we could be held responsible for costs at third-party sites that we have used for waste disposal, or for contamination at our past or present facilities.
-Failure to comply with current environmental laws, or future laws, could result in significant fines, penalties and expenses which could have an adverse impact on our financial condition.
+Failure to comply with current or future environmental laws or regulations could result in significant fines and expenses which could have an adverse impact on our financial condition or business prospects.

 Production